RaoulGrn/hotel-reservation-app/README.md

 ### Backend:

-clone this repo, open terminal in root directory of the cloned project =>
+clone this repo, open terminal in the root directory of the cloned project =>
-> cd hotel-reservation-app

 Compile the Java files
 > javac -d bin src/grnraoul/hotelreservationapp/*.java